Happy Holiday season to our loyal readers of the Workplace Class Action Blog!

 Our elves are busy at work this holiday season in wrapping up the galley proofs of our start-of-the-year kick-off publication – Seyfarth Shaw’s Annual Workplace Class Action Litigation Report.

-This will be our Ninth Annual Report, and the biggest yet with analysis of over 1,000 class certification rulings from federal and state courts in 2012.
+This will be our Tenth Annual Report, and the biggest yet with analysis of over 1,200 class certification rulings from federal and state courts in 2013.
+For the first time ever, the Report will be available for download as an E-Book too.

-Information on ordering your copy of the 2013 Report will be available on our blog in early January.
-Happy holidays!
+Information on downloading your copy of the 2014 Report will be available on our blog in early January.
+Happy Holidays!